Shreyas445/AI-social-media-Feed-customizer/README.md

-Many people have tierd of seeing their feed repeated or unappropiate. so we made a feed customizer that can help you make your feed optimized
+Many people have tierd of seeing their feed repeated or inappropiate.

+so we made a feed customizer that can help you make your feed optimized

-how to install
+how to install?

 download the .zip file, extract it. enable developer mode in your browser extension settings add the folder to it